supermassivedb/supermassive/readme.md

 STAT -- get stats on all nodes in the cluster
 OK
-NODE localhost:4001 -- get stats on a specific node DISK
+PRIMARY localhost:4001 -- get stats on a specific node DISK
     sync_enabled true
     sync_interval 128ms